-If you’re not yet using Google Search Console, it’s time to change your ways.
-It’s free to use and only takes a few minutes to setup, so don’t wait another day to get started.
+If you’re not using Google Search Console, it’s time to change your ways.
+It’s free to use, and only takes a few minutes to set up , so don’t wait another day to get started.

 Where is your site ranking for your target keywords?
 Are your rankings on the rise or fall?
-Rather than check manually, you can use a tool like SEMRush to do all the heavy lifting for you.
+Rather than manually check, you can use a tool like SEMRush to do all the heavy lifting.

-Also, SEMRush allows you to easily compare your website to any competitor, giving you a clear idea of how you stack up and the best ways to make up ground.
+Also, SEMRush lets you quickly compare your website to any competitor, giving you a clear idea of how you stack up and the best ways to make up ground.

 Do you often struggle to identify new keywords?
 Do you often wonder if a keyword has the potential to drive traffic?

 With Ubersuggest, you can uncover keywords, learn more about search intent, and review metrics such as:

 - Keyword volume

 A good SEO strategy starts with a solid keyword foundation.
 If you need help with this, Ubersuggest is the tool for you.